Darna (2022 TV series): Ratings

 Despite limited reach on free TV, Kantar Media Philippines reported that the pilot episode of the series ruled its timeslot, attaining a reported 19.4% in Mega Manila and 23% in Metro Manila.
 The series also rated 21.9% in Total Visayas and 22.2% in Rural Visayas.

-AGB Neilsen Philippines also reported that the series received its highest rating of 11.1% on August 19, 2022, placing it in the 4th spot of the rating board.
+AGB Neilsen Philippines also reported that the series received its highest rating of 11.1% (fifth episode) on August 19, 2022, placing it in the 4th spot of the rating board.
+According to AGB Neilsen Philippines, Darna was the eighth highest rated pilot episodes of 2022 and the highest entry for any series by ABS-CBN.

-Pre-debut
+Pre-release

 The official trailer for Darna has garnered over 5 million views in less than 24 hours across all leading social media platforms, gaining one million views on Facebook in just 4 hours.
 Meanwhile, the official hashtag #DarnaTrailer immediately shot to the top of Twitter Philippines' trending list and remained there the next day.

 Weekend debut

 The pilot episode was well received by audiences.
 Upon its first airing on both television and digital platforms, the Twitter hashtag #Darna became the No. 1 trending topic on Twitter Philippines and worldwide.
 On YouTube, the series also drew 296,334 concurrent live viewers throughout its entire run of the first episode.

 The second episode maintained consistent numbers, amassing over 250,000 concurrent live viewers on YouTube, and became a trending topic on Twitter Philippines, with the tag #FirstDarna occupying the second spot.
 The series maintained its viewership in the following days up until Narda's transformation in a later episode, which became the No. 1 trending topic nationwide and second worldwide on Twitter.